aarneranta/informath/README.md

 The following propertes are, however, *not* expected:

 - **Type correctness**: MathCore text can be semantically invalid, leading to syntactically correct Dedukti code that is rejected by Dedukti's type checker.
-- **Fluency**: MathCore text can be repetitive and even hard to read; making it better is delegated to ForTheL+ via the NLG component.
+- **Fluency**: MathCore text can be repetitive and even hard to read; making it better is delegated to the Informath grammar via the NLG component.
 - **Compositionality**: The translation between Dedukti and MathCore is not compositional in the strict sense of GF, as the two languages have different abstract syntaxes.
 For example, Core supports the aggregation of conjuncts and function argument lists, without which it would be even less readable; and the basic type system is richer than in Dedukti, for instance distinguishing between expressions that represent kinds, objects, and propositions.
 - **Easy natural language input**: while the grammar of MathCore is reversible, it is tedious to write MathCore.
 It is intended to be produced indirectly: by conversion from Dedukti on one hand and Informath on the other.